edsl/articulos/atoms_want_to_be_free.markdown

 Conclusión
 ----------

-In the article, I have questioned the information exceptionalism hypothesis, upon which the predominant critique against intellectual property rests.
-This critique has been cut out from the same cloth as the economic discipline.
-Neo-classical economic theory, the dominant tendency within economics, is not an academic pursuit like any other.
-It is a feedstock of hegemonic thought and as such a material force, rewriting the world according to its own abstractions.
-In order to make any prediction about the economy, neo-classical theory must first postulate the omnipresence of scarcity.
-Scarcity is a condition for seeing, and, subsequently, the constitutive, blind angle of this 'scientific paradigm'.
-It is this anomaly that critics of intellectual property exploit when they talk about the exceptionality of non-rival information goods.
-The irony of the reversal is easy enough to appreciate.
-The rationale for having intellectual property is overthrown from within the citadel of property.
-The liturgy of free markets is being chanted in praise of information commons.
-The price to pay, however, is that the blind spot of the economic discipline is duly reproduced in the critique of intellectual property.
-This is evident from the works of Lawrence Lessig and Yochai Benkler, as well as in the thinking of many hackers and hobbyists.
-It is not sufficient to criticise the intellectual flaws of this narrative without also recognising how practitioners make it work for them when they engage in boundary work.
-A case in point is the distinction between “free speech” and “free beer”.
-When advocates of free software insists on this boundary, they present themselves as strictly advocating civil rights issues, while exempting a critique of ownership, markets and wealth distribution from their openly declared opposition to intellectual property rights.

 En este artículo, cuestioné la hipótesis de la excepcionalidad de la tecnología sobre la que descansa la crítica predominante de la propiedad